xcube-dev/xcube-viewer/public/docs/dev-reference.en.md

 A working example can be found in the
 [xcube repository](https://github.com/xcube-dev/xcube/tree/5ebf4c76fdccebdd3b65f4e04218e112410f561b/examples/serve/panels-demo).

+## Contributions

+The following contributions are in use by this instance of xcube Viewer:

+${extensions}

 ## Available State Properties

 In the following, xcube Viewer's state properties are listed.